aleksgain/3x-ui-oracle/README.md

 - `terraform.tfvars` is gitignored — never commit it
 - Terraform state (`*.tfstate`) is gitignored — use a **remote backend** for any shared or CI workflow
 - Panel credentials are auto-generated and stored in Terraform state (marked sensitive).
 Override with `panel_username`/`panel_password` in tfvars if needed
-- The Security List + UFW provide two independent firewall layers
+- The OCI Security List and host `iptables` rules provide two independent firewall layers
 - Fail2ban adds brute-force protection as a third layer
 - SSH password auth is disabled; key-only access only
 - **`enable_ipv6`**: dual-stack VLESS and public IPv6 when `true`; SSH/panel remain restricted to `home_ips` (IPv4).
 Toggling replaces the subnet (OCI cannot remove a subnet IPv6 prefix in place) and usually replaces the instance — review `terraform plan`.